ryan-roemer/django-cloud-browser/doc/index.rst

 ======================

-The Cloud Browser Django application provides a basic filesystem-like browser on top of a cloud blob store.
-Currently only Rackspace Cloud Files are supported.
+The Cloud Browser Django application provides a basic filesystem-like browser on top of cloud-based blob datastores.

 Contents
 ========